ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Advantages of client-server systems

 - The work can be *distributed* among different machines
-- The clients can access the server’s functionality from a *distance*
+- The clients can access the server's functionality from a *distance*
 - The client and server can be designed separately
 - They can both be *simpler*
 - There is a choice about where to keep data: